 Commercial, manufacturing and industrial development has historically been limited.
-Exceptions include Victoria Brewery on Victoria Parade, established in the 1880s, and historically a dominant complex on the parade; this was adapted and redeveloped as an apartment complex (Tribeca) in the early 2000s.
+Exceptions include Victoria Brewery on Victoria Parade, which was historically a dominant complex on the Parade, and was adapted and redeveloped as an apartment complex (Tribeca) in the early 2000s.
+The historic buildings on the site substantially date from the 1880s and later.
 Some limited historic commercial development is also located on Wellington Parade.

-In East Melbourne, the highly regular grid of the late 1840s government subdivision resulted in both northsouth and east-west running streets, and very consistent rectilinear blocks of development.
+In East Melbourne, the highly regular grid of the late 1840s government subdivision resulted in both north-south and east-west running streets, and very consistent rectilinear blocks of development.
 The mostly wide streets are interspersed with parks and squares.
 Powlett Reserve occupies a full block between Powlett and Simpson streets, while Darling Square occupies a half block between Simpson and Darlings streets.
 Minor streets and lanes cross, or partly extend into the main blocks of development.
 The pattern is broadly one of larger allotments in the west of the subdivision, with smaller allotments in the east.

 Jolimont Square is associated with the subdivision of Charles La Trobe's Jolimont Estate in the late 1850s.
-As noted, Agnes, Palmer and Charles streets are associated with this historic subdivision.58 The Square also retains an axially arranged central garden now planted as a lawn, running north-south for most of the depth of the Square.
+As noted, Agnes, Palmer and Charles streets are associated with this historic subdivision.
+65 The Square also retains an axially arranged central garden now planted as a lawn, running north-south for most of the depth of the Square.
 The garden is surrounded by a circulating driveway which reflects the layout of the original plan.